 "Initially, we can do more and spend no more.
 We're utilizing our hardware better, making better use of what we already had.
 If we buy more, we can be more specific, applying the power in specific places."

-Another early SQL\ user, John Rector, a member of the technical staff at the Jet Propulsion Laboratory in Pasadena, Calif., is developing an engineering system using two VAX 11/750s and four VAX workstations, with engineering data residing at the workstations, tied together on one Ethernet system.
+Another early SQL user, John Rector, a member of the technical staff at the Jet Propulsion Laboratory in Pasadena, Calif., is developing an engineering system using two VAX 11/750s and four VAX workstations, with engineering data residing at the workstations, tied together on one Ethernet system.
 "We can get to all data with one SQL statement.
 We haven't found any errors.
 You can do more at a workstation and you don't have to make it that big anymore."

 Rector says that the concept of distributed RDBMS is "the wave of the future, certainly.
 In the business world, a ceo can get a monthly report from data in New York, Chicago, and Los Angeles with one SQL statement.
 From a scientific standpoint, geologists and astrophysicists can have their own data.
 You don't want the same humongous amount of data on many machines.
 If you want to join, you can join with one statement.
 They [distributed RDBMSs] will become ubiquitous in coming years.
-All of a sudden, you're able to do things you never were able to do before, to get the view you want of joined data.
-In announcing SQL\ to Oracle users Introducing PC performance at a terminal price.
+All of a sudden, you're able to do things you never were able to do before, to get the view you want of joined data."

+In announcing SQL to Oracle users

+Introducing PC performance at a terminal price.

-The versatile PC Station.
-From TeleVideo.
+The versatile PC Station.TM From TeleVideo:

 With all the power an AT offers, it's no wonder more people are using it to drive multi-user systems.

 And when it comes to using all this power, only one terminal gives you the ability to share it for so little money: the TeleVideo PC Station.

 As you can see, the back panel of the PC Station is similar to the IBM PC's, with fully IBM-compatible ports for hooking up industry standard peripherals.

 This ASCII terminal has the precise look and feel of a PC.
 But that's just the beginning.
 It also has an IBM PC-style back panel where you'll find a parallel printer port.
 A serial port.
 And two host ports.
 So it can be simultaneously connected to an ASCII mainframe host and an AT host.
-There's no loss of memory when changing hosts, because the PC Station hold. the PC Station holds a page of memory from each at the same time.
+There's no loss of memory when changing hosts, because the PC Station holds a page of memory from each at the same time.

-And the PC Station gives you even more.
-Like a 132-column display, for spreadsheets.
+And the PC Station gives vou even more.
+Like a 132column display, for spreadsheets.
 Programmable function keys, for customization.
-For better readability, there's a green, non-glare 14" screen,
+For better readability, there's a green, non-glare 14" screen, with IBM-style character fonts.

-The PC Station is the only terminal of its kind with dual-host capability, which allows it to be connected to a mainframe host and an AT host simultaneously. with IBM-style character fonts.
 Plus a smooth, quiet AT-style keyboard, with keytop LEDs.
 All included in the low \$629 list price.

+The PC Station is the only terminal of its kind with dual-host capability, which allows it to be connected to a mainframe host and an AT host simultaneously.

 The TeleVideo PC Station.
-For a free brochure and the name of your nearest TeleVideo dealer, call 1-800-835-3228, Dept. 397.
+For a free brochure and the name of your nearest

+TeleVideo dealer, call 1-800-835-3228, Dept. 397.